Fat Shack

 Fat Shack is an American fast-casual restaurant chain founded in Fort Collins, Colorado.
 As of September 2025, it has 31 corporate and franchise-owned restaurants across fourteen states; the most recent opening was in Sioux Falls, South Dakota, marking their entry into the state.

 History

 Origins

 The Fat Shack concept was created in February 2010 by Tom Armenti and a group of longtime friends intown of Ramsey, New Jersey, operating from 6 pm to 4 am in a bagel shop owned by the family of one of the friends (which operated at the location during the day time).
-Once the bagel shop's staff left for the day, Tom would re-open the store and operate his new late night restaurant from 6PM to 4AM.
+Once the bagel shop's staff left for the day at 3PM, Tom would re-open the store and operate his new late night restaurant from 6PM to 4AM.

 In August 2011, Armenti moved to Fort Collins, Colorado, where he opened the doors to the first full-size Fat Shack restaurant.